rweigel/stats/hw.md

 **Method 1**

-Consider 1000 recreations of the indident in which 850 vehicles are orange and 150 vehicles are red.
+Consider 1000 recreations of the indident in which 850 vehicles are green and 150 vehicles are blue.
 Based on a correct identification of 80\% the expected number for each possible witness claim is shown in the last column.

 ```
               850*0.80 = 680 - Is Green, claims Green